 Stamps Banneker/Key Scholars at University of Maryland

-The Banneker/Key Scholarship Program at University of Maryland is pleased to partner with the Stamps Charitable Foundation to offer the Stamps Banneker/Key Scholarship to a very select group of Banneker/Key Scholars.
+The Banneker/Key Scholarship Program at University of Maryland has partnered with the Stamps Charitable Foundation Stamps Charitable Foundation to offer the Stamps Banneker/Key Scholarship to a very select group of Banneker/Key Scholars.

 Meet the 2016 Stamps Banneker/Key Scholars

 Catelyn Barnes is a second-year student at University of Maryland and a member of the Advanced Cybersecurity Experience for Students program within the Honors College.
 She is majoring in Computer Science with a focus in cybersecurity.
 Graduating in the top two percent of Fairmont Heights High School, she dedicated her high school career to not only learning but also to outreach, community service, student government, leadership in clubs and honors societies, sports, and computer science.
 At the University of Maryland, she is involved in the Black Engineers Society, a cybersecurity-focused hacking team, Sisters in S.T.E.M., and performing in the UMD's Maryland Gospel Choir.
 In her free time, she likes to write music and short stories, sing, and swim.
 She hopes to become influential in the cybersecurity field and to create a program focused on teaching young girls about computer science and goal-setting.